nirv-ai/docs/vault/README.md

 ## WHY VAULT ?

 - vault is an opensource database for sensitive data storage, access and control
+- our goal is to have:
+  - an immutable vault instance: automation from greenfield to prod
+  - persistent storage: vault server life cycle should have 0 impact on data persistence

 ### NIRVai is a [zero trust](https://www.nist.gov/publications/zero-trust-architecture) open source platform